sueLan/suelan.github.io/source/_posts/20211001-signpost-custome-instrument.md

 ### Points of Interest

 We may want to focus on timing of some important events.
 We can promote these events by using `points of interest`  as the category of `OSLog` .
-Instrument then will look for this special category and display it in a seperated sections.
+Instrument then will look for this special category and display it in a separated sections.

 ![image-20210117174557365](image-20210117174557365.png)